17 Popular Turkish Desserts that You Simply Can’t Miss

 A pudding with a dual personality: creamy beneath and caramelized above.

-I remember thinking when I first had this dessert that it tasted a lot like sütlaç to me.
+This is a dear friend’s favorite so I was anxious to try it and when I did I though that it tasted a lot like sütlaç to me.
 There is a similar flavor though quite different textures.

 irmik helvasi dessert on a glass plate